NicolauFlamel/bank-login-api/README.md

 ## Problems

-Due to some sort of node and browser difference, we weren't able to decrypt the message on the frontend, therefore we did not implement it.
+Due to some sort of node and browser difference, we weren't able to decrypt the AES message on the frontend, therefore we did not implement it.